-"How sweet is the way of love!" - St. Therese.
+"How sweet is the way of love!" - St. Therese

 The way of the Spirit is the way of Love.
 Therefore, the Holy Spirit is sweet!
 The Spirit is the Divine Bon Bon (Sweet).
-The Holy Spirit is our Sweet Spirit Mother.
+The Holy Spirit is the Feminine face of God.
 Let yourself be led by the way of love today.
 As St. Augustine said, "Love, and do what you will."
 There is a prayer that says, "Sweet Heart of Jesus, be my love."
 The Heart of Jesus is a sweet heart.
 Our Mother Mary is also very sweet.
 God's word is sweeter than honey.